-- 1. Starting with DIMMB2 (blue slot), push the release tabs outwards on both ends of the DIMM slot to unlock it. - 2.
-Align the key of the DIMM with the receptive point on the memory slot and the notches on both ends of the module with the receptive points on the slot. - 3.
-With your thumbs on both ends of the module, press it straight down into the slot until the module snaps into place. - 4.
-Press the release tabs to the locked positions to secure the DIMM module into the slot.
-Repeat for other DIMM slots as needed.
-See next page for population sequence. - 5.
+- 1. Starting with DIMMB2, push the release tabs outwards on both ends of the DIMM slot to unlock it. - 2.
+Align the key of the DIMM with the receptive point on the memory slot and with your thumbs on both ends of the module, press it straight down into the slot until the module snaps into place. - 3.
+Press the release tabs to the locked position to secure the DIMM module into the slot.
+Repeat for other DIMM slots as needed in the following order: - 4.
 To remove a DIMM, unlock the release tabs then pull the DIMM from the memory slot.